ddddwee1/TorchSUL/QuickStart.md

     1. Change the __init__() method to initialize() method, and remove the super().__init__() usage

-    2. You dont need to specify the number of input channels for each layer.
+    2. You don't need to specify the number of input channels for each layer.

-    3. For same-padding layers (output preserves the same shape as input), you dont need to specify the padding pixels as it will be automatically computed.
+    3. For same-padding layers (output preserves the same shape as input), you dont need to specify the padding pixels, as it will be automatically computed.
 For zero-padding layers, just specify pad='VALID'.

     4. Before running the model, you need to feed it with a dummy input first.
 In this dummy-forward, the model will infer the tensor shapes and build the parameters for each layer.

 ## Loading from standard pytorch checkpoint

-Changing a model from standard pytorch module to SULModel is simple as above, but the state dict are different.
+Changing a model from a standard pytorch module to SULModel is simple as above, but the state dicts are different.
 SUL provides an option to load from standard pytorch checkpoints by specifying a flag:

 ```python
 sul_mod.load_state_dict(torch_mod.state_dict())    # This will give errors.
 Param names are not compatible